guangxiangdebizi/youtube-subtitle-mcp/README.md

 - 🔧 Zero-configuration setup with npx
 - 📊 Complete timestamp information
 - 🚀 Production-ready with TypeScript
+- 🔥 Built with youtubei.js for reliable and stable subtitle extraction

 ## 🚀 Quick Start